wp-plugins/karailievs-sitemap/readme.txt

 1. Download the archive
 1. Upload `karailievs-sitemap` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a file named sitemap.xml in your blog folder.
 The file must be writable for the web server.
-See more instructions on [plugin's homepage](http://blog.karailiev.net/karailievs-sitemap/)
 1. Go to Settings -> Sitemap to configure
-1. Open your sitemap to test it (e.g. http://blog.karailiev.net/sitemap.xml)
+1. Open your sitemap to test it (e.g. http://www.example.com/sitemap.xml)

 == Frequently Asked Questions ==